by Peck Sidara

 As an avid golfer, I love this game but it’s time consuming.
 More of the general public would play if it didn’t take 5 hours of your weekend to finish 18 holes.
 More would watch on TV if it moved along a little faster.
 If the PGA wants to grow the game and audience, pace of play must be improved.

 Hit me up next time you’re in Denver, J. B. Holmes.
 I know a great public course we can get on for less than 50 bucks, walking.
-Happy to present you with a lesson on pace of play in exchange for a lesson on how to strike the ball more consistently.
+Happy to present you with a lesson on how asset tracking can affect pace of play in exchange for a lesson on how to strike the ball more consistently.